Building inclusive, creative communities

 Whether we’re taking our presses to the people at festivals and events, or using them to collaborate with community partners, PiP’s letterpress programs are all about lifting voices — and sharing the joy and empowerment that comes from printing your own words by hand.

 Words of Courage

 The printing press has always been a powerful tool for democracy.
 You may have encountered PiP’s letterpress posters in the hands of demonstrators or hanging in storefront windows.
-They’ve celebrated democracy, hope, and resiliency; they’ve defended our basic human rights.
-Most of all, they echo the nationwide efforts of letterpress printers advocating for change.
+They’ve celebrated democracy, resiliency, and hope; they’ve defended our basic human rights.
+Most of all, they echo the nationwide efforts of letterpress printers promoting inclusion and advocating for change.

 Partners in Print pools our collective expertise to facilitate impactful publishing projects.
 From Claudia Castro Luna’s epic poem, One River a Thousand Voices; to Glenn Fleishman’s timely ruminations on type and technology, Not To Put Too Fine a Point on It; to countless special broadside projects for nonprofit organizations, we create beautiful — and meaningful — work.